-- Presiding member at Council meetings.
+- Provide leadership to elected members and people in the Rangitīkei District. - Lead the development of the District's plans, including the LTP and Annual Plan, policies, and budgets for consideration of Council. - Presiding member at Council meetings.
 The Mayor is responsible for ensuring the orderly conduct of business during meetings (as determined in Council's Standing Orders). - Advocate on behalf of the District.
 This role may involve promoting the District and representing interests of the District's residents.
-Such advocacy will be most effective where it carried out with the knowledge and support of the Council. - Ceremonial head of Council.
+Such advocacy will be most effective where is carried out with the knowledge and support of the Council.